Suite 1300

 Payment Plans Not Structured or Managed

-High-balance patient accounts without structured payment plans default to statement-and-wait billing, which produces minimal self-pay collections and eventually converts to bad debt.
+High-balance patient accounts without structured payment plans default to statement-and-wait billing, producing minimal self-pay collections and convert to bad debt.
 Structured payment plans with automated processing, reasonable terms, and default management consistently outperform unmanaged billing by 20-40% in collection rate.

 AnnexMed self-pay, charity care & financial counseling services